SIMPLE - Simulating for People

 SpaceVentilationTemperature

-he temperature of air that is entering the space in controlled way.
+The temperature of air that is entering the space in a controlled way.
 In C

 Output {